 According to the tradition, Pandavas planned to build the temple in 1 night, but they could not build the temple’s roof, so the temple remained unfinished.
 To this day, the Garbha Graha or the Sanctum of the Temple has no roof.
 This temple is a symbol of the artistic genius of 11th-century Indian architects and artisans.
 This is actually a beauty, and it is aesthetically appealing architecture.
 Ambernath Shivalaya is built in the Hemadpanti style.
 This majestic sanctuary has three entrances to the east, north, and south.

 You can see pictures of Pandavas on the northern gate of the temple.
 Enthralling info about this temple is that it is made of a single stone.
 Originally, this temple was built on the banks of the River Walduni.
 As of now, this river has dried out, and it is only during the rainy season that this river comes back to life again.
 Earlier, as this river flowed near the temple, the devotees used to dive in this river first and used to go to give prayers and reverence to the Lord.

 Maharashtra has a huge heritage of hill forts, and Pratapgad Fort in Satara is one of the most precious jewels.
 Established in the 17th century under the Chatrapati Shivaji rule, the gigantic fortress stretches over lush western Ghats, acting as a shield against enemies.
 Also known as the Fort of Valour, it is an iconic monument in Maharashtra.
 It was the location of the historic Pratapgad Fight.

 A visit to the fortress is a journey to nature and a dose of architectural wonder.
-Trek the daunting 450 steps from the main village to its very top of the fort, re-living the ancient ornaments and basking in natural beauty.
+Trek the daunting 450 steps from the main village to the very top of the fort, re-living the ancient ornaments and basking in natural beauty.

 13. Mount Mary Church, Mumbai